TheFixerDevelopment/SkyblockPE/README.md

 # SkyBlockPE
-SkyBlock for Forks / Spoons, and PocketMine servers.
+SkyBlock for PocketMine servers only.
 ### Contributions
 You are free to contribute to this project, any kind of help is accepted.
 ### Where I can download it?